irnamstf/2403-ITT440/10% Individual Assignment/02 AFIQ IRFAN BIN NORFIZWAN/README.md

 ## INTRODUCTION TO SIGNAL
 - A signal is a **software generated interrupt** that is sent to a process by the OS because of when user press ctrl-c or another process tell something to this process.
 There are fix set of signals that can be sent to a process.
 Signal are identified by integers.
 - It is asynchronously sent to a running program to notify it of some event.
-The system interrupts the process’ normal execution to trigger a specific reaction like, among other things, terminating it.
+The system interrupts the process normal execution to trigger a specific reaction like, among other things, terminating it.
 Hence, signals are a sort of **inter-process communication**.

 ## HANDLING SIGHUP IN C
 - The SIGHUP (“hang-up”) signal is used to **report that the user’s terminal is disconnected**.
 - This signal is also used to report the termination of the controlling process on a terminal to jobs associated with that session, where the termination effectively disconnects all processes in the session from the controlling terminal.
 - SIGHUP is commonly used to instruct deamon processes to reload the configuration files **without restarting it**.
 - The signal can be sent manually using function such as `kill()` or `raise()`.
 The standard library provides functions such as `signal()` to register signal handlers.
-This function defines the actione need to be taken when the signal is received.
+This function defines the action need to be taken when the signal is received.

-## SAMPLE OUTPUT
+## SAMPLE CODING
 ````C
 #include <signal.h>
 #include <stdio.h>